Tom Yum Goong

 -Gently fry the Panang paste in the oil for approx 2-3 minutes, set aside.

--Put the lemongrass, kaffir lime leaves, chili, and water in a saucepan.
-Bring it to boil.
+-Put the lemongrass, kaffir lime leaves, galangal, chilli, and water in a saucepan.
+Bring it to a boil.

--Add the mushroom and gentle boil until it cooked (approx 10 minutes).
+-Add the mushrooms and gentlly boil until it’s cooked (approx 10 minutes).

 -In goes the fish sauce, sugar and prawns.
-Simmer until the prawns cooked.
+Simmer until the prawns are cooked.

--Put the lemon juice, fried Panang paste.
+-Put in the lemon juice and the fried Panang paste.
 Then gently fold.

--Transfer into the serving bowls.
+-Transfer into a serving bowl.
 Garnish with the coriander and serve immediately.

 Tip:

-Tom Yum AKA Hot Spicy and Sour soup.
-It is an aromatic, fresh, and bold flavor.
-The original recipe uses Nam-Prik-Pao or Thai chili jam, but I use Panang paste as it is much easier to find in supermarkets.
+– Tom Yum AKA Hot Spicy and Sour soup.
+It is an aromatic, fresh and bold flavor.
+The original recipe uses Nam-Prik-Pao or Thai chilli jam, but I use Panang paste as it is much easier to find in supermarkets.